garyzhubc/STAT406-2017/Lecture15/README.md

     ## [1] 0.07228916

-#### Questions for you:

--   The number *K* of nearest neighbours is a tuning constant that needs to be chosen objectively.
-How would you do it?
+Note how the performance of the K-NN classifier in this case stops improving when K is 10 or more.
+Since the number *K* of nearest neighbours is in fact a tuning constant that needs to be chosen by the user, how would do it in an objective manner?
+What would you do if you didn't have a test set available?

 #### Challenges for K-NN classifiers